 The U.S. Department Transportation is currently accepting applications for the Federal INFA Grant, which supports regional and national freight and transportation projects.

 Deadline February 25, 2020

 The U.S. Department of Justice is currently accepting applications for the COPS Hiring Program and Microgrants Grants.
-Deadline March 11, 2020 for Underserved Communities VIDEO: Rep. Sewell Delivers State of the District Address 3
+Deadline March 11, 2020

 Table of Contents